 And show him My salvation.”

 a.
 Because he has set his love upon Me: These last three verses are set in the first person as God speaks promise and blessing over His people.
 He speaks specifically over those who set their love upon Him.
 It has been wonderfully noted that the last words of this psalm are not spoken by God’s people, but to God’s people.

 i.
 He has set his love upon Me: This “…is used elsewhere in contexts of setting one’s heart on somebody or on some enterprise.
 As man’s commitment to God it comes only here.”
 (Kidner)

 ii.
 To set one’s love upon God means to do it by choice.
-He does not wait for the feeling of love to come, but simply chooses to think and act towards God in ways that express and build love.
+He does not wait for the feeling of love to come, but simply chooses to think and act toward God in ways that express and build love.
 This would include:

 · Spending time with God.

 · Listening to God.

 · Reading what God has written to us.

 · Speaking to God.